-The entire affair is a warning to those who rely on grainy or blurred photography to demonstrate a definitive claim.
-As photographic analyst Zachary D. Jendro prior warned, even members of a subject's family have misidentified them in photographs with a clear primary version.
-Multiple examples of such unproven ideas litter the Kennedy case.
-Some who make unproven photographic claims the basis of their ideas forget claims are not compelling based on reasonable standards of evidence.
+The entire affair is a warning to those who rely on grainy or blurred photography to demonstrate a definitive claim without overwhelming evidence.
+Indeed as photographic analyst Zachary D. Jendro prior warned, in some cases even members of a subject's family have misidentified them in photographs with a clear primary version and multiple examples of such unproven ideas litter the Kennedy case.
+There are some who make unproven photographic claims the basis of their ideas and these claims are not compelling based on reasonable standards of evidence.
 We can observe the stark difference between verifiable facts and the many unlikely propositions offered publicly.

 Donald Trump's Pants on Fire claim linking Ted Cruz's father and JFK assassination, May 3, 2016, Politifact, politifact.com